Travel Advice

 Walk Japan will advise if on a private custom tour the itinerary includes heights where altitude sickness is a possibility.

 Water from the tap in accommodation in Japan is usually safe and drinkable.
 If in doubt please ask your tour leader or purchase drinks from one of the ubiquitous drinks machines found almost everywhere.
+For Wayfarer Self-Guided tours, detailed information regarding tap water is included in your Route Booklet.

 In general, taking photographs is not a problem.
 However, if taking photos of individuals or groups please ask their permission first.
 Please do not take photographs of young school children, unless first agreed by their parents or guardians.